PeterOyelegbin/PeterOyelegbin/README.md

 👋 Hi, I’m @PeterOyelegbin

-👀 Peter Taiwo Oyelegbin, known as Peter Oyelegbin in his professional capacity as a Django Web App Developer, is situated in Lagos, Nigeria.
-Presently, he holds a position as an IT Support Officer at Alert Microfinance Bank Limited.
-Additionally, he actively volunteers for See9jaNG.
-Peter possesses a strong background in HVAC System Maintenance and upholds a robust maintenance culture.
-He graduated from Yaba College of Technology, majoring in Industrial Maintenance Engineering.

-Passionate about the field of artificial intelligence, Peter exhibits tremendous enthusiasm for the technology industry.
-He eagerly seeks collaboration opportunities with fellow developers and endeavors to establish connections with brilliant minds.

-Peter's primary focus revolves around delivering comprehensive website development solutions, including but not limited to:
-- API design and development
-- School portal creation
-- Hospital health management system implementation
-- E-commerce website construction
-- Domain registration services
-- Website hosting solutions, and more.
+👀 Peter Taiwo Oyelegbin is an IT professional specializing in IT Support, Backend Development, and Cloud Computing - with a solid background encompassing 5 years in Maintenance Practice and 2 years in IT Support, he has navigated through intricate technical landscapes, mastering troubleshooting and solution-driven approaches in dynamic settings.

+Key Strengths:
+* Technical Support: Proficient in diagnosing and resolving technical issues promptly.
+* Backend Development: Skilled in creating efficient, scalable web applications using Python and Django.
+* Cloud Computing: Experienced in deploying and managing cloud-based solutions.

+Professional Philosophy:
+He believes in collaborative teamwork, fostering a safe work environment, and continuous learning.

-🔭 He is currently engaged in developing a Credit Approval Memorandum (CAM) Portal to aid internal loan approval specifically for Alert Microfinance Bank.
+🔭 He is currently engaged in developing a Document Archive Portal to aid loan documents approval and storage specifically for Alert Microfinance Bank.

-🌱 He is currently learning Cloud Engineering.
+🌱 He is currently learning Cloud Computing.

-💞️ He is looking to collaborate on web/mobile app projects as Backend/Django developer.
+💞️ He is looking to collaborate on web/mobile app projects as a Backend developer.

 📫 Reach him @ peteroyelegbin@gmail.com